Sure Dividend

 Dividend Analysis

-U.S. Global Investors has paid its dividend on a monthly basis for more than 15 consecutive years, which is a decent track record.
+U.S. Global Investors has paid its dividend monthly for more than 15 consecutive years, which is a decent track record.
 At the current payout of $0.09 per share annually, the stock yields 3.5%.
-On a yield basis, U.S. Global Investors is far from attractive, although the company has tripled its dividend since the onset of the pandemic.
+However, on a yield basis, U.S. Global Investors is far from attractive, although the company has tripled its dividend since the onset of the pandemic.

 The problem is that with a murky outlook for earnings growth, we believe dividend growth will also be fairly difficult to come by.
-On the plus side, with a clean balance sheet, we believe it can continue to pay the dividend for some time if it were to choose to fund it with cash on hand rather than earnings.
+On the plus side, with a clean balance sheet, we believe it can continue to pay the dividend for some time if it chooses to fund it with cash on hand rather than earnings.

-In fact, the company has enough cash and short-term bonds on the balance sheet that it could theoretically pay the dividend for years without earnings.
+In fact, the company has enough cash and short-term bonds on the balance sheet to theoretically pay the dividend for years without earnings.
 Thus, we believe the payout is likely safe at this point.

 Final Thoughts